Industry insights28 April 2026·6 min read

 Share

 Working in care recruitment isn’t just about filling roles; it’s about people, trust, timing, and responsibility.
+Carers UK research shows unpaid carers provide billions of hours of support each year — and when families need paid help, the introduction has to be right.
 Especially within home care, it’s a very specific kind of responsibility.
 You’re not just recruiting carers — you’re introducing them into people’s homes, often at the most vulnerable points in their lives.

 Over the past five years as a care recruitment specialist, I’ve learned that every single introduction carries weight.
 Every match between a family and a carer has a direct impact on someone’s safety, dignity, and daily comfort.